At a glance:

 We have volunteering opportunities for dentists and dental nurses on board our mobile dental unit and we also need volunteers to help take medical histories and ensure the smooth running of our clinics.
 Our volunteer teams work alongside Dentaid staff and project workers from the homeless charities we work with.

-So far in 2019, Dentaid volunteers have treated homeless people in Blackpool, York, Leeds, Southampton, Winchester and Chippenham.
+In 2019 Dentaid volunteers treated homeless people in Blackpool, York, Leeds, Southampton, Winchester, Bournemouth, Fareham, Salisbury and Chippenham.

 Dentaid has also received funding from Kirklees Council to run a series of public access clinics in Dewsbury, West Yorkshire where many people are struggling to access dental care.
 Our mobile dental unit visits community centres, churches, schools and public buildings.
 These clinics are run by foundation dentists and their trainers however we need volunteer dental nurses to support them.